lufemas/jr-sendmail/README.md

   "title" :  [string] Email title

-  "body"  : [on level nested object]  Email body, this must be an object with at least one key.
+  "body"  : [object]  Email body, this must be an object with at least one key.
   EXAMPLE:
   const body = {
     greeting: "Hello Sailor!",